ORIGINS OF JERK COOKING

 As interest in jerk grew, new innovations emerged.
 Now, you can find pre-made jerk seasoning blends and marinades at most grocery stores.
 This makes it easier than ever to jerky up your cooking at home with just a few shakes.

 Chefs have also gotten creative, implementing that signature spicy-smoky jerk flavor in non-traditional ways.
 Think jerk chicken wings, jerk fries, jerk burgers, or jerk pasta.
 New cooking methods like baking, air frying, and grilling make jerk more accessible too.
+For some fusion inspiration, check out the Spread of Jerk Chicken in Global Flavors.

 pre-made jerk seasoning